Industrial Design (B.S.)

 - Approach their work with independence and the ability to continually assess and develop their methods so they can lead efforts to achieve better results.

 The four-year Bachelor of Science in Industrial Design program equips students to create attractive, meaningful and practical products and systems that serve the needs of the end-user and support the objectives of other stakeholders.
 The program prepares students to respond thoughtfully and creatively to challenges and opportunities presented by technological advances, social development and cultural change.
 The strengths of the program are derived from its interdisciplinary structure, collaboration with industry and engagement of the design community.
 Insights and unique collaborative project opportunities offer themselves to design students on a campus that hosts programs in related professions.
-Studio life is characterized by the simulation of work dynamics found in design consultancies and in corporate design departments.
+Studio life is characterized by the simulation of work dynamics found in design consultancies, corporate design departments, an entrepreneurial ventures.